Steve Goldberg, the author of this blog, believes that now is the best time to be a learner.

 Before that, Steve taught government and civics using Washington, DC, as his classroom for the Close Up Foundation — a civic education program that brings students who want to learn from all over the world to Washington, DC.

 Steve is married to Dr. Jocelyn Glazier, the Chair of Teaching and Learning at the School of Education at UNC-Chapel Hill.
-Jocelyn and Steve live in Durham with their son Ben, a joyful four year old who asks insightful questions about the world on a regular basis.
+Jocelyn and Steve live in Durham with their son Ben, a joyful eight-and-a-half year old who asks insightful questions about the world on a regular basis.

 Steve’s email is MrGoldberg [AT] gmail.com